Site icon Circuit Ideas for You

 Bridge Rectifier 1N4007 diodes4

-This signal can come from different places like a magnetic pickup or a Hall effect sensor which are both good at making pulses.
+Input signal show pulses from spinning thing like motor and signal can come from magnetic pickup or Hall sensor and both make good pulses.

 Formulas with Calculations: